 And don’t have hopes that the person who clicked on the now-invalid link will type the page they intended to visit in your search bar.
 What they will likely do is go back to the search engine to click on a link to someone else’s website.
 And that means you’ll lose pageviews.

 Also, 404 Errors are terrible red flags for both Google and Pinterest.
 They affect your SEO score negatively.

 That’s why you need to wisely set your permalinks from the beginning.
 But if you didn’t, you must redirect your old permalinks to the new ones, as I said above.
 You can do it easily using All in One SEO, which is the best SEO plugin for WordPress.

 How to set up your permalinks properly, in an SEO-friendly manner:

 - From your WP Dashboard, logged as an Administrator, head to Settings > Permalinks in the left menu.

-- Under Common Settings, select Post name (that will be your post and pages link structure).
+- Under Common Settings, select Post name (that will be your post and page link structure).

-- Under Optional, fill the field Category base with “category” (skipping the quotations marks!), and the field Tag base with “tag” (again, skipping the quotations marks!).
+- Under Optional, fill the field Category base with “category” (skipping the quotation marks, please!), and the field Tag base with “tag” (again, skipping the quotation marks!).